 This civic education project encourages students to become active participants in their communities.
 The distinguishing element of Speak Up Speak Out is that the students are responsible for determining the issues that will be addressed and for developing viable solutions that they implement.

 Collaborate, Solve, and Share

 Over the course of the semester, small student groups work together to research their communities, select an interesting and motivating problem, and develop projects, proposals, and/or solutions to present to the community.
-Students then compete in Regional Civics Fairs and/or submit video presentations of their projects to the semifinals at the end of the fall semester and 60 teams from across Texas are invited to present their solutions in-person at the State Civics Fair in February.
+Students then compete in Regional Civics Fairs and/or submit video presentations of their projects to the semifinals at the end of the fall semester and 60 teams from across Texas are invited to present their solutions in-person at the State Civics Fair in early spring.